-Observation Fault indication Cause Solution Parameter will not be accepted.
-If menu 240, "Parameter set" is set to "0", the system is configured for external control of parameter set.
+Observation Fault indication Cause Solution If menu 240, "Parameter set" is set to "0", the system is configured for external control of parameter set.
 Most parameters are not allowed to be changed in this mode.
 Set the menu 240, "Parameter set" to a value between "1" - "4" and then any parameter can be changed.
-During start, stop and slow speed changing parameters is not permitted.
-Set parameters during standstill or full voltage running.
+Parameter will not Parameter will not During start, stop and slow speed changing parameters is not permitted.
+Set parameters during standstill or full voltage running. be accepted.
 If control source is serial comm., it is impossible to change parameters from keyboard and vice versa.
 Change parameters from the actual control source.
 Some menus include only read- out values and not parameters.
 Read-out values cannot be altered.
 In Table 14, read-out menus have '- ' in the factory setting column. -Loc Control panel is locked for settings.
 Unlock control panel by pressing the keys "NEXT" and "ENTER" for at least 3 sec.